-White box testing is the software testing method where internal structure is known to the tester who is going to test the software.
-White box testing is also called glass box testing, open box testing, transparent box testing, structural testing, and clear box testing.
+White box testing is the software testing method where the tester knows the internal structure of the software.
+It is also called glass box testing, open box testing, transparent box testing, structural testing, and clear box testing.
 All of these terms indicate that internal mechanisms are visible to testers.
 In white box testing, it is all about testing internal coding and infrastructure of software.
-White box testing is a methodology used to validate the internal framework, components, mechanisms and objects and of an application.
+White box testing is a methodology that validates the internal framework, components, mechanisms and objects and of an application.

 First, the code is verified according to documented specifications.
-When the tester is completely familiar with the internal structure of the code, then tests can be run to check if the system meets requirements listed in the specification document.
+When the tester is completely familiar with the internal structure of the code, he is running the test to check if the system meets requirements listed in the specification document.
 This testing focuses on boosting security, improving the flow of inputs and outputs and on improving usability and design.
 It uncovers application vulnerabilities.
 This type of testing is the best method to find out errors in the early stage of software development life cycle.

 Here, producing the test cases is the most important part.
 For this, testers need to have certain knowledge about programming code.
-These test cases will be executed on every line of the code, and they will detect all possible anomalies.
-It is important, of course, that testers exactly know what the program is supposed to do.
+These test cases tester will apply on every line of the code, and they will detect all possible anomalies.
+It is important, of course, that testers exactly know what the program should do.
 Only then do they determine if a program diverges from its intended goal.

 Black Box Testing

 The Black box testing method is what most of the testers perform in the practical life.
-All testing is done from the user’s point of view because a tester only knows what the application is supposed to do, not how will it do it.
-Only end-user experience can be tested.
+All testing performs from the user’s point of view because a tester only knows what the application should do, not how will it do it.
 Testers pass valid and invalid inputs and determine the correct expected outputs.
-All the test cases are based on requirements and specifications document.
+Requirements and specifications document are the foundation for all the test cases.
 The primary goal of Black box testing is to determine if the software is working as expected and if it is meeting the user expectations.
-Any Black box testing can be performed in a few steps:

 - Examination of requirements and specifications of the system